okta/okta-jwt-verifier-java/README.md

 # Android

-Okta JWT Verifier works with Android API 26+.
-If you have a use case for using this on Android and require compatibility with older Android versions please open an issue.
+Okta JWT Verifier works with Android API 21+.

 [Java 8 library desugaring](https://developer.android.com/studio/write/java8-support#library-desugaring) may be required as Okta JWT Verifier makes use of java 8 features.
-See the link, or the below example on how to configure it.
+See the link, or the example below on how to configure it.

 ```
 android {